ulfschneider/somap/README.md

 Construct with <code>new SoSet([iterable], [comparator])</code>

 ### <code>iterable</code> - optional
-An Array or other iterable object whose elements are key-value pairs (arrays with two elements, e.g. \[[ 1, 'one' ],[ 2, 'two' ]]).
-Each key-value pair is added to the new Map; null values are treated as undefined.
+An Array or other iterable object whose elements values.
+Each value is added to the new set; null values are treated as undefined.

 ### <code>comparator</code> - optional
 Specifies a function that defines the sort order.
-If omitted, the contents are sorted according by natural order of the keys.
+If omitted, the contents are sorted according by natural order of the values.

 If a and b are two elements being compared, then: